 When comparing Any.do vs Todoist, the Slant community recommends Todoist for most people.
-In the question“What is the best cross-platform to-do list app?”
-Todoist is ranked 3rd while Any.do is ranked 8th.
+In the question“What are the best cross-platform task apps?”
+Todoist is ranked 2nd while Any.do is ranked 11th.
 The most important reason people chose Todoist is:

 Todoist's web and desktop interfaces have a 2-column layout.
 The right column has all tasks organized in nested lists with color codes and information such as what people are assigned to each task and which project the task is part of.
 The left column offers ways of accessing various groups of tasks – tasks that have to be completed within a certain timeframe, tasks that are a part of a certain project or have certain labels attached to them, etc. The left column also contains filters that allow even more advanced ways of finding a group of tasks.
 The mobile interface follows a similar design philosophy, but gives each column a separate view.

 Ranked in these QuestionsQuestion Ranking

 Pro Clean, intuitive design

 Any.do splits all tasks up into groups.
 Tasks can be grouped either by date (today, tomorrow, upcoming, and someday) or in custom folders.
 Each group has a plus button next to it that allows adding new tasks to the group.

 "Moment" is a reminder to check all tasks that are planned for the day.
 It simplifies scheduling your day and let’s you quickly check off items as they're completed.
 It can be set it to prompt you in the morning or afternoon to review your day’s tasks and update whether or not you’ve accomplished them.
 This is really useful for managing a long to-do list without feeling overwhelmed.

 The web interface can be used to add items.